Causality-Aware Spatiotemporal Graph Neural Networks for Spatiotemporal Time Series Imputation: Conclusion

 \section{Conclusion}

-In this paper, we review the spatiotemporal time series imputation task via the Structure Causal Model (SCM), which shows the causal relationships among the input, output, embeddings and confounders.
+In this paper, we review the spatiotemporal time series imputation task via the Structure Causal Model (SCM), which shows the causal relationships among the input, output, embeddings, and confounders.
 The confounders could open shortcut backdoor paths between the input and output, which could mislead the model to learn the non-causal relationships.
 We use the frontdoor adjustment to block the backdoor paths.
-Based on the results of the frontdoor adjustment, we proposed a novel Causality-Aware Spatiotemporal Graph Neural Network (\casper), which is comprised of a Prompt Based Decoder (PBD) and an encoder equipped with Spatiotemporal Causal Attention (SCA).
+Based on the results of the frontdoor adjustment, we propose a novel Causality-Aware Spatiotemporal Graph Neural Network (\casper), which is comprised of a Prompt Based Decoder (PBD) and an encoder equipped with Spatiotemporal Causal Attention (SCA).
 The proposed PBD could reduce the impact of the confounders at a high level.
-The proposed SCA could further discover the sparse causal relationships among embeddings.
+For SCA, we first extend the definition of Granger causality for time series to embeddings.
+Then we introduce the architecture of SCA based on the definition, which could discover the sparse causal relationships among embeddings.
 Theoretical analysis shows that SCA decides causal and non-casual relationships based on the values of gradients.
-Experimental results on three real-world benchmark datasets show that \casper\ could outperform the baselines methods, and could also effectively discover the causal relationships.
+Experimental results on three real-world benchmark datasets show that \casper\ could outperform the baseline methods for the imputation task.
+Further analysis shows that \casper\ could effectively discover the sparse causal relationships.